YoheiFukuhara/divide-files/README.md

+# Python version
+I used this repository with python 3.6.7
+Probably it works with other python 3.X versions.
+No standard libraries are used.

-# Purpose
+# upload.py
-Move files to sub directories for smaller chunk to upload Leonardo.
+Move files to Leonardo file storage for Machine Learning

+## parameters
+### -b / --base_dir
+file path moved from

+### -tr / --training
+Number of files to be uploaded for training

+### -v / --validation
+Number of files to be uploaded for validation

+### -t / --test
+Number of files to be uploaded for test

+### -u / --upload
+Target path to upload in Leonardo
+Just display cf commands and no run

-# divide-files
+# divide.py
 Divide files into directories for uploading files

-# parameters
+## parameters
-## -b / --base_dir
+### -b / --base_dir
 file path moved from

-## -d / --direcotry
+### -d / --direcotry
 Number of directory to create/ save files

-## -f / --file
+### -f / --file
 Number of files to be saved

-## -u / --upload
+### -u / --upload
 Target path to upload in Leonardo
 Just display cf commands and no run